Augusta University: The Nathan Deal Campus for Innovation

 The former Georgia Golf Hall of Fame riverfront property in Downtown Augusta has been redeveloped to house the Augusta University Cyber Institute and the Georgia Cyber Innovation and Training Center which opened in July 2018.
 The Riverfront Campus was named in honor of Georgia Governor Nathan Deal who was on hand for the opening ceremony of the Hull McKnight Building on the campus.
 The building is also the home of the university's newest School of Computer and Cyber Sciences.
 The second building, Shaffer MacCartney Building, opened in January 2019 with potential plans to expand more on the property.

 Other

 Augusta University has three satellite campuses for medical student clinical study, in Albany, Rome, and Savannah.

 Rankings

-In 2024, U.S. News & World Report ranked Augusta University tied for No.296 out of 436 National Universities, tied for No.161 out of 225 in Top Public Schools, tied for No.114 out of 686 in Nursing, and tied for No.252 out of 433 in Top Performers on Social Mobility.
+In 2026, U.S. News & World Report ranked Augusta University tied for No.317 out of 427 National Universities, tied for No.168 out of 226 in Top Public Schools, tied for No.390 out of 535 in Business Programs, tied for No.135 out of 671 in Nursing, tied for No.350 out of 587 in Computer Science, and tied for No.269 out of 418 in Top Performers on Social Mobility.
+The university's medical college was ranked Tier 3 in Best Medical Schools: Research and Tier 3 in Best Medical Schools: Primary Care by U.S. News & World Report.